Contributing Third Parties

 +

-A CTP who makes a payment to a Landfill Operator (LO) to enable funds to be released to an Environmental Body (EB) will be considered always to be a contributor for that EB.
-This means that the CTP cannot receive a unique benefit from any transactions which that EB undertakes.
-This can affect future transactions, particularly if the CTP is also a potential supplier of goods and services to that EB as the CTP will not be able to make a profit from any future supply.
-Please see our Guidance Manual for more information on Contributing Third Parties and Unique Benefit.
-We have also created a CTP decision tree and a set of CTP examples which helps you to determine whether a potential CTP meets ENTRUST's requirements.
-These are available on the CTP page of our website.
+A Contributing Third Party (CTP) who pays a Landfill Operator (LO) to release funds to an EB is always considered a contributor to that EB.
+This means the CTP cannot receive any unique benefits from the EB's transactions.
+This can impact future dealings, especially if the CTP is also a potential supplier, as they cannot profit from any future supplies to the EB.
+For more details, check our Guidance Manual on Contributing Third Parties and Unique Benefits.
+We've also created a CTP decision tree and examples to help you determine if a potential CTP meets Entrust's requirements.
+These resources are available on the CTP page of our website.

 Q. What is Unique Benefit?